wearerequired/traduttore/docs/bitbucket.md

 ## Repository Access

 Traduttore connects to Bitbucket via either HTTPS or SSH to fetch a project's repository.
-If you're projects are not public, you need to make sure that the server has access to them by providing an SSH key.
-You can to this adding an [access key](https://confluence.atlassian.com/bitbucket/access-keys-294486051.html) in your repository settings.
+If your projects are not public, you need to make sure that the server has access to them by providing an SSH key.
+You can do this by adding an [access key](https://confluence.atlassian.com/bitbucket/access-keys-294486051.html) in your repository settings.

 ## Webhooks